-There are three main airports that serve London and it is possible to get into London from any of them by some form of public transit.
-The airports are Heathrow, Gatwick and Stansted.
+There are three main airports - Heathrow, Gatwick, and Stansted that serve London.
+It is possible to get into London from any of them by some form of public transit.
 Generally speaking, if you aren't in a hurry you can save a lot.
 Check out the following comparisons.

 Heathrow to London

 - Fastest (sometimes)*, but more expensive: Heathrow Express Rail — This comfortable service operates every 15 minutes from Heathrow Central Station located under Terminals 1 and 3.
 It takes just 15 minutes to reach Paddington Station in London.
 This might be your best choice if you have a lot of luggage, however, keep in mind that Paddington Station is not all that central therefore you may still have to take the tube or bus to get to your hotel depending on its location.
 Also the Travelcard and Oyster card are not valid on this service.

 - Next Fastest: TLF Rail operated by Transport for London — This service is more comfortable than riding the tube, especially if you have a lot of luggage.
 The price is about half that of the Express.
 Like the Express it goes to Paddington Station, but has stops along the way, so it takes about 30 minutes.
 You can board the TLF Rail at Terminals 2, 3, or 4 Like the Underground, you can use the Travelcard or Oyster Card for payment.